Categories

 • Restore data to another user’s account

-• Permit employees to restore their own files to facilitate faster recovery
+• Permit employees to restore their files to facilitate faster recovery.

-• Receive regular reports on the status of your backup, restore, and usage reports.
+• Receive regular reports on the status of your backup, restore, and export reports.

-• Define retention rules for an unlimited period of time
+• Define retention rules for an unlimited period.

 Get actionable SaaS administration insights